PacificCommunity/ofp-vu-2025-r-training/slides.md

 1. Tufman 2 access credentials

 1. Copy this training material using RStudio or Rcloud
-    - If you have R and RStudio installed: Go to: [config Rcloud](https://github.com/PacificCommunity/ofp-vu-2025-r-training/blob/main/config/Rcloud/README.md)
+    - If you have R and RStudio installed: Go to: [config Rcloud](https://github.com/PacificCommunity/ofp-vu-2025-r-training/blob/main/config/RStudio/README.md)
-    - If you prefer to use RCloud: Go to: []
+    - If you prefer to use RCloud: Go to: [config Rcloud](https://github.com/PacificCommunity/ofp-vu-2025-r-training/blob/main/config/Rcloud/README.md)

 ---

-# Explore the materials available
+# Explore RCloud and the materials available

 ---